zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 Alternatively, you can use [Paint.NET](https://www.getpaint.net/index.html) to resize your DDS file in a gui application.
 The shortcut to open the resize window is `Ctrl+R`.

-## 5. Remake wad and repack mod file
+## 5. Remake WAD and repack mod file

-Firstly, test your fix without repacking your wad or Fantome/Zip.
+Firstly, test your fix without repacking your WAD or Fantome/Zip.
 Simply drag the `Champ.wad` **folder** (not .client file) into CSLOL.
 It will load normally if you drag the correct folder, and it's name will be `Champion` with no metadata or description information.

-Once you confirm your fix works as expected, follow similar steps as before when you extracted your wad.
+Once you confirm your fix works as expected, follow similar steps as before when you extracted your WAD.
 1. Drag the `Champ.wad` onto `wad-make`.
 This will overwrite the `Champ.wad.client` file.
 2. Delete the `Champ.wad` folder.
 3. Go up a directory, select both META and WAD, right click, and click "Add to archive".
 If this isn't available, follow this guide [Fix 7-Zip Option Missing From Context Menu](https://www.intowindows.com/fix-7-zip-option-missing-from-context-menu/).